TheBoyMoe/learn-co-exercises/misc/github-cheatsheet.md

     git checkout -b branch_name
 ```

-To create a new branch, but not switch
+To create a new branch, but not switch(replace 'checkout' with 'co')_

 ```markdown
     git checkout branch_name